Consultative Assembly of Saudi Arabia: Women members

 Women were first allowed to join the council in 2013.
-As of October 2017, women make up 20% of the Assembly's total number, slightly more than the 115th United States Congress (19.3%), highlighting the improvement in female status in Saudi Arabia.
+As of October 2017, women make up 20% of the Assembly's total number, slightly more than the 115th United States Congress (19.3%).
 Among these are Sara bint Faisal Al Saud and Moudi bint Khalid Al Saud, both members of the Saudi royal family.
 As of December 2016, the following women were members of the council: